-Please note: The Freemasons Foundation Centre for Men's Health is changing its name to the Freemasons Centre for Male Health and Well-being, as part of a new and expanded research partnership involving Masonic Charities, the University of Adelaide, the Menzies School of Health Research and the South Australian Health and Medical Research Institute.
+Please note: The Freemasons Foundation Centre for Men's Health is changing its name to the Freemasons Centre for Male Health and Well-being, as part of a new and expanded research partnership with Masonic Charities.

 Healthier men, healthier families, healthier communities.